-Because access points create a virtual interface for each radio interface, repeater access points associate to the root access point twice: once for the actual interface and once for the virtual interface.
+Because the access point/bridge creates a virtual interface for its radio interface, repeater access points associate to the root access point twice: once for the actual interface and once for the virtual interface.

 You cannot configure multiple VLANs on repeater access points.
 Repeater access points support only the native VLAN.